Jesse James (tight end): Pittsburgh Steelers

-2017 season

-James began the regular season as the Pittsburgh Steeler's de facto starting tight end ahead of Vance McDonald.
+The following season in 2016, with Heath Miller retired, and newly signed free agent Ladarius Green on injured reserve, James became the starting tight end to begin the season.
+He finished his second professional season with 39 receptions for 338 yards and three touchdowns in 16 games and 13 starts.
+On January 8, 2017, James started in his first career postseason game and caught one pass for nine yards as the Steelers defeated the Miami Dolphins 30–12 in the AFC Wild Card Round.James began the 2017 regular season as the Steeler's de facto starting tight end ahead of Vance McDonald.
 On September 10, in the season opening 21–18 victory over the Cleveland Browns, James had six receptions for 41 yards and two touchdowns for his first career multi-touchdown game.
-During Week 15 against the New England Patriots, James caught a potential game-winning touchdown, but after a review, it was overturned when officials ruled that James lost control as the ball hit the ground.
-The controversial moment loomed large as Ben Roethlisberger threw an interception two plays later, resulting in the Steelers losing 24–27 and giving the Patriots another AFC East title and eventual #1 seed.
-In the 2017 season, he finished with 43 receptions for 372 receiving yards and three receiving touchdowns.
+During Week 15 against the New England Patriots, he caught a potential game-winning touchdown, but after review, it was overturned when officials ruled that James lost control as the ball hit the ground.
+The controversial moment loomed large as Ben Roethlisberger threw an interception two plays later, resulting in the Steelers losing 27–24 and giving the Patriots another AFC East title and eventual #1-seed.
+James finished the 2017 season with 43 receptions for 372 yards and three touchdowns in 16 games and 14 starts.

-2018 season

-In Week 2, against the Kansas City Chiefs, James recorded a career-high 138 receiving yards and a touchdown on five receptions in the 42–37 loss.
+During Week 2 of the 2018 season, against the Kansas City Chiefs, James had five receptions for a career-high 138 yards and a touchdown in the 42–37 loss.
 He played in 16 games with seven starts, recording 30 receptions for 423 yards and two touchdowns.

 Detroit Lions

 On March 14, 2019, James signed a four-year, $22.6 million contract with the Detroit Lions.
-In the 2019 season, James appeared in all 16 games and recorded 16 receptions for 142 receiving yards.
+In the 2019 season, he appeared in all 16 games and recorded 16 receptions for 142 yards in 16 games and 10 starts.

-James was released by the Lions on March 12, 2021.
+In the 2020 season, James had 14 receptions for 129 yards and two touchdowns in 16 games and 10 starts.
+He was released on March 12, 2021.

 Chicago Bears

 On July 25, 2021, James signed a one-year deal with the Chicago Bears.
+In the 2021 season, he had seven receptions for 62 yards and a touchdown in 14 games and nine starts.

 Cleveland Browns

 On September 5, 2022, James signed with the Cleveland Browns.
-He was placed on injured reserve on September 20, 2022.
+He was placed on injured reserve on September 20.
+James appeared in two games in the 2022 season and recorded no statistics.

+New Orleans Saints

+On May 31, 2023, James signed with the New Orleans Saints.
+He was released on August 29 as a part of the team's final roster cuts.

+Las Vegas Raiders

+On November 8, 2023, James was signed to the practice squad of the Las Vegas Raiders.
+He was released on November 21.